Outige/RLEc/README.md

 # RLEc
-This is an implementation of Rate Length Encoding that I wrote in C
+This is an implementation of Run Length Encoding that I wrote in C